The tool is a software program.

 Ideally, users will have a basic understanding of reef fish biology.
 However, prior knowledge or expertise is not necessary a software user manual, summary and scientific paper are made available alongside the tool.

-A user manual, summary and scientific paper are available to support users.
+A user guide, a scientific paper and a policy brief are available to support users.

 For best results, training in use of this tool is recommended.

 |User guide: MPA size optimization tool||pdf / 2.84 MB||LOGIN TO DOWNLOAD|